-Description: Extension of agreement to lease premises consisting of

-October 31, 2020.

-Lessor: United S&S Group, LLC, a Texas limited liability company on November 30, 2025, with one five-year option to renew at market rate per square foot or \$33,332.58 monthly for the initial extension term. \$27.50 per square foot annually is attributable to base rent, and \$8.80 per square foot annually is attributed to tenant operating expenses.
+Description: Extension of agreement to lease premises consisting of approximately 11,018 square feet of space located at 1600 West League City Parkway, Suite B, City of League City, Galveston County, Texas, from United S&S Group, LLC, for mission uses, including clinical care.
+The original lease commenced October 15, 2010, for a term of five years and was extended for an additional five years expiring October 31, 2020.
+Lessor: United S&S Group, LLC, a Texas limited liability company Term: 60 months commencing on November 1, 2020, and ending on November 30, 2025, with one five-year option to renew at market rate Lease Cost: Base rent plus operating expenses will be \$36.30 annually per square foot or \$33,332.58 monthly for the initial extension term. \$27.50 per square foot annually is attributable to base rent, and \$8.80 per square foot annually is attributed to tenant operating expenses.
 The option to renew will be at fair market value.
-Prior rent plus operating expenses and rent during the extended term is estimated at
+Prior rent plus operating expenses and rent during the extended term is estimated at \$7,629,479.